smithy-lang/smithy-kotlin/docs/design/paginators.md

  * Controls automatic pagination of a set of results */ interface Paginator<out T> {
-    /*
+    /**
      * Flag indicating if more results are expected
      */
     val hasMorePages: Boolean

     /**
-     * Returns the results for the next page or null when no more results are available */ suspend fun next(): T?
+     * Returns the results for the next page or null when no more results are available.
+     * @throws NoSuchElementException if [hasMorePages] is false */ suspend fun next(): T
 }

 // transforms implemented for paginators